CAROLINE GRAY

 About Caroline Gray

-Water, in particular, has been a primal and constant source of inspiration.
-Whether capturing the rhythmic tides of the beach or the submerged grace of dancers beneath the surface, Gray’s imagery explores both the physical movement of water and the undercurrents of emotion it evokes.
-In her recent exhibition Undercurrents, she frames underwater figures with color, light, and movement to craft images of ephemeral beauty.
+Her recent work explores the theme of dancers suspended in water, within its undercurrents, and the emotions they invoke.
 As Gray has said, “I am transfixed by the sensuousness of the human body in water,” using her keen affinity for light and fluid form to reveal “the beauty of humanity alongside the vastness of the natural world.”

-Gray’s work has been exhibited widely in California and the United Kingdom, including solo and group shows at Thirty Nine Gallery in Whitstable, the Santa Monica College Emeritus Gallery, the City of Malibu Cultural Arts Commission, 29 Palms Art Gallery, and Howell‑Green Fine Art Gallery.
-Her photography has appeared in Los Angeles Times (“California Moments”) and on the cover of Den Norske Israelsmisjo, among other publications.
 Alongside her photographic practice, Gray also paints in watercolor and mixed media, with works featured in gallery exhibitions and annual art publications.
 Today, she lives and works in Santa Monica, CA, continuing to explore the ever‑renewing possibilities of light, water, and the expressive capacity of the human form.